rruisong/pytorch_federated_learning/README.md

-# PyTorch Implementation of various Federated Learning Baselines
+# PyTorch Implementation of Federated Learning Baselines

-PyTorch-Federated-Learning offers the basic implementation of various federated learning algorithms using Pytorch framework.
-The codebase is designed with client-server architecutre and easy to understand.
+PyTorch-Federated-Learning provides various federated learning baselines implemented using the PyTorch framework.
+The codebase follows a client-server architecture and is highly intuitive and accessible.

+* **Current Baseline implementations**: Pytorch implementations of the federated learning baselines.
+The current supported baselines are FedAvg, FedNova, FedProx and SCAFFOLD
 * **Dataset preprocessing**: Downloading the benchmark datasets automatically and dividing them into a number of clients w.r.t. federated settings.
-The current supported datasets are MNIST, Fashion-MNIST, EMNIST, SVHN, CIFAR-10, CIFAR-100.
+The current supported datasets are MNIST, Fashion-MNIST, SVHN, CIFAR-10, CIFAR-100.
 Further datasets need to be downloaded manually.
-* **Current Baseline implementations**: Pytorch implementations of the FL-baselines, i.e. FedAvg, FedNova, FedProx and SCAFFOLD
 * **Postprocessing**: Visualization of the training results for evaluation.